In this section:

-When HMRC contact you by telephone
+When HMRC contact you by letter

-From the replies you give the HMRC officer:
+From the replies you give, the HMRC officer:

 Find out more about Help and support for businesses now